kings177/K-Chan/ROADMAP.md

 ### Jan 2023 - Jan 2024

-- Kindelia's Genesis Block (block #0) will be mined.
+- K-Chan's Genesis Block (block #0) will be mined.
 On it:

     - Primitive utilities like tuples will be deployed.

-    - Kindelia's empty namespace will be registered by the Kindelia Foundation.
+    - K-Chan's empty namespace will be registered by the Kindelia Foundation.

     - The namespaces purchased on the INO will be granted to its owners.

-    - Kindelia Genesis Token (KGT) will be deployed.
+    - K-Chan Genesis Token (KGT) will be deployed.

         KGT will work exactly like Bitcoin (BTC), including halvings and no premine.